You have a thing or two to learn.

 With that said, poly and kink individuals often seek out larger groups of like minded people, forming a community.
 And, because communities are broader than normal, monogomous relationships, each individual has to be more specific as to which role they identify with: straight, gay, bi, pan sexual, and so on.

-The great thing about not identifying with the rest of society is you have to be crystal clear about what you want, need and how you see yourself in a relationship.
-And because this may be fluid and ever changing, you have no choice but to be on top of your feelings at all times, aware and not just that but you've got to be able to communicate it with your partner.
+The great thing about not identifying with the rest of society is that you have to be crystal clear about what you want and need in a relationship.
+And because this is fluid and ever changing, you have no choice but to be on top of your feelings at all times, aware and not just that but you've got to be able to communicate it with your partner.

 The kink and poly communities live under doctrines of communication, consent and honesty.

 Poly individuals need to address things like jealousy and insecurity on a regular basis because it comes up all the time when you're actively seeking to engage in non-monogamous situations.